 Mihaela spoke of the importance of global teams.
 “We’re working on consolidating the clinical team in Boudry, and two of my four physicians are there,” she said.
 “Many of our clinical scientists and clinical operations are there as well, which is important because we’re conducting global trials.”

 From interesting work to opportunities for career growth, and talented peers and teammates who are leaders in their fields, BMS is the place to be when it comes to hematologic oncology and cell therapies.
 It isn’t easy work.
 But it is rewarding work where you will rewrite the rules, solve the toughest challenges, and create miracles.
 This is where transformations happen.
-Explore open roles today in Research and Early Development or Global Drug Development.
+Explore Research and Development roles today.